 financial planning is for everyone

-In its ninth year and an integral part of Financial Literacy Month, Financial Planning Week (FPW) is part of an ongoing effort to educate Canadians about the value of financial planning with a professional planner.
-FPW 2017 took place from November 19-25, but we invite you to continue the momentum by exploring the content below and learning how you can set yourself up for a successful financial future.
+In its tenth year and an integral part of Financial Literacy Month, Financial Planning Week (FPW) is part of an ongoing effort to educate Canadians about the value of financial planning with a professional planner.
+FPW 2018 will take place from November 18-24.
+We invite you to get started with financial planning by exploring the content below and learning how you can set yourself up for a successful financial future.

 When it comes to choosing the right financial planner, where do you even begin?
 Financial Planning Standards Council (FPSC) created this nifty guide to help you find a professional financial planner that meets your unique needs, in four easy steps.